This week we’re demonstrating how simple and efficient it is to create a one-page website with Elementor.

 Click on Save Changes, and you’re done.
 We now have our one-page website, that includes a header, content, and footer.

-Meanwhile, the rudimentary function of the Hello Theme, like a minimalistic foundation, will prove very efficient in lowering the weight of the page and speeding up the load time.
+The rudimentary function of the Hello Theme, like a minimalistic foundation, will prove very efficient in lowering the weight of the page and speeding up the load time.

 We’d love to see what you’ve designed, and really appreciate hearing about your experience.